henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-23-delaying-the-nprogress-indicator-in-phoenix-liveview.md

 (There is [an open issue](https://github.com/rstacruz/nprogress/issues/169) about adding a `delay` option to NProgress itself.)

-From experimentation, 100 ms seemed about right for me, and [the science](https://stackoverflow.com/a/2547903/6962) seems to bear that out.
+From experimentation, 100 ms seemed about right to me, and [the science](https://stackoverflow.com/a/2547903/6962) seems to bear that out.

 If you want to experiment with it yourself, LiveView's latency simulator is handy.
 Run e.g.